openhive-network/HAfAH/src/hive_fork/Readme.md

 Set new irreversible block

 #### hive.end_massive_sync()
-After fnishing massive push of blocks hived will invoke this metod to schedlue MASSIVE_SYNC event.
+After finishing a massive push of blocks, hived will invoke this method to schedlue MASSIVE_SYNC event.
 The parameter `_block_num` is a last massivly synced block - head or irreversible blocks.

 #### APP API